tylerjw/tylerjw.dev/content/posts/rust_cpp_interop/index.md

 ## First-class Library Types

 Remember I said I took the manual approach because I wanted an interface with Eigen types on the C++ side.
-Here is a simple example of how to acomplish that.
+Here is a simple example of how to accomplish that.
 Presume we have this Rust function on our `Joint` type:
 ```rust
 impl Joint {